bengroneman/bengroneman/README.md

-# Ben Groneman
+# Blue Groneman

-A mission driven engineer with a drive to solve user experience challenges with data-driven and intuitive solutions.
-I bring diverse experience in Web Development, data engineering, consulting, with a soft spot for JavaScript.
+Building cool things with Language I/O as a DevOps Engineer.